 Kilmain is a Bowen Basin project with minimal earlier exploration of the Rangal Coal Measures within the tenement.
 Extensive exploration has been conducted within adjoining areas: to the east up dip; to the north west for coal seam gas; to the west on an anticline whose eastern limb extends into the Kilmain area on the adjacent tenement to the east and down dip for coal seam gas.

-The drilling of three partially cored holes enabled the recovery of coal cores that upon testing proved the existence of coking/PCI/thermal coal fraction.
-With the conjoined Castor/Pollux seam.
-Negotiations are proceeding with potential Joint Venture Partners.
+The drilling of three partially cored holes enabled the recovery of coal cores that upon testing proved the existence of coking/PCI/thermal coal fraction with the conjoined Castor/Pollux seam.